gottfriedsz/falsehoods-quantum/README.md

    Thankfully no cat was harmed in this thought experiment of Erwin Schrödinger to illustrate some of the counterintuitive aspects of quantum mechanics. 😽

 FQ19.
-Quantum computer promises infinite speedup for any computation.
+Quantum computers promise infinite speedup for any computation.

+   While quantum computers have the potential to provide significant speedup for certain types of computations compared to classical computers, they do not offer infinite speedup for all computations.
+They excel in specific areas, such as simulating quantum systems, optimization problems, and certain types of cryptography.
+For many everyday tasks and problems, classical computers remain more practical and efficient.

 FQ20.
 A qubit can be stored in a hard disk or USB stick like a normal bit.